nepfaff/open_manipulator_tenaci/README.md

   - Publishes joint angles corresponding to a static pose.
 Uses analytical inverse kinematics.
 Also prints the corresponding tool pose using forward kinematics.
 Changing the pose requires modifying the source code.
 - `waypoint_follower.py`
   - Follows a static sequence of waypoints.
 Changing the waypoints requires changing the source code.
+- `waypoint_follower_with_task_space_interpolation.py`
+  - Follows a static sequence of waypoints by first converting them into set points using cubic task space trajectories.
+Changing the waypoints requires changing the source code.